 Each team includes a maximum of two drivers from each age group.
-At the Continental or World Championship events, each national authority may be represented by one team only.
+At all events, each national authority may be represented by one team only.

-Each team shall have an official adult representative, a team manager and must nominate a captain.
+Each team must have an official adult representative, a team manager and must nominate a captain.
+Each team member must wear clothing to be identified as team member during event and competition according to event timetable.